There are two remarkable features of this new economy that are radically different from economies like the U.S. economy today:

 Let’s address the objections

 People inevitably have objections.
-So let’s examine them and address them:
+So let’s address them:

 Objection #1 goes something like this: “Famous person X will not fill role Y unless he/she gets paid $Z million per year!”
 Great – then famous person X can go plant wheat in Field #265 (or do something else that needs to get done and is more to his/her liking).
 We will let someone who is far less conceited and who enjoys role Y have the role.
 If Rush Limbaugh will not do his show unless he/she gets paid $50 million a year, there are thousands of other hugely qualified people who would enthusiastically jump at the chance to do Rush’s show for $0 per year.